-If you spill liquid on the keyboard, turn off your computer and turn the unit upside down.
+If you spill liquid on the keyboard, turn off your notebook and turn your notebook upside down.
 Let the liquid drain, then let the keyboard dry before trying to use it again.
 If the keyboard does not work after it dries, you may need to replace it.